ember-learn/ember-blog/source/2019-12-20-the-ember-times-issue-129.md

 [Ember 3.15](https://blog.emberjs.com/2019/12/20/ember-3-15-released.html) was released this week.
 In addition to the usual new features, improvements and bug fixes, this release also marks the official release of Ember's first edition - **Ember Octane**!

 <!--alex ignore easy-->
 But what is Ember Octane?
-Ember Octane is the new, recommended way for developers to build Ember applications and addons.
+Ember Octane is the **new, recommended way** for developers **to build Ember applications** and **addons**.

 Octane features a new reactivity model, a renewed practice of building components and a stronger focus on HTML driven web development than ever before.
-Octane aims to make building Ember apps for developers not only more easy, but also **more fun** right from the start.
+It aims to make the development of performant Ember apps not only more easy and productive, but also **more fun** right from the start.
 And on top of that, Ember Octane is **fully opt-in** and **interoperable** for existing Ember apps - which means you can try out the new way of building modern Ember Octane apps gradually, without having to rewrite your entire app today.

 Want to know all about Ember Octane?
 Learn more about what's new in Octane and how to get started [in the official Ember Octane release announcement](https://blog.emberjs.com/2019/12/20/octane-is-here.html) by [Yehuda Katz (@wycats)](https://github.com/wycats)!
 Need help?
-Check out **#topic-octane-migration** channel on the [Ember Discord](https://discordapp.com/invite/emberjs)!
+Check out the **#topic-octane-migration** channel on the [Ember Discord](https://discordapp.com/invite/emberjs)!

 ---